nexvium/prodosfs/README.md

 $ build/prodosfs -f -l3 -n /mnt/prodos /path/to/image/file
 ```

-Log messages are written to `stderr`.
-The files are accessible until the `prodosfs` program exits due to an unexpected error or the mount directory is unmounted with `umount`.
+Log messages are written to `stderr` when in the foreground, `/tmp/<image name>.log` when in the background.

+The image contents are accessible until the `prodosfs` program exits, either due to an unexpected error, a signal, or the mount directory being unmounted with `umount`.

 ## Extended attributes